vamsee9/FlaskLoginApp/README.md

 # FlaskLoginApp
 ---
-- This project is simple implementation Login Registration flow in Flask-MySQL AND SQLite.
+- This project is simple implementation Login Registration flow in Flask-MySQL AND postgresql.

 ### Modules used
 ---